Capital Gains Tax & Divorce: 2023 Guide With New CGT Rules

 - It is expressed in a Court Order;

 - It is expressed in a Separation Agreement; or

 - In such circumstances that the separation is likely to be permanent.

-Once the date of “separation” has been determined, transfers between married couples will be deemed to take place at market value, which could lead to a liability arising with regards to Capital Gain Tax.
+Once the date of “separation” has been determined, transfers between married couples beyond the period of spousal exemption will be deemed to take place at market value, which could lead to a liability arising with regards to CGT.
 This will all depend on what date the disposal is deemed to have taken place on.